Dark-to-black super accretion as a mechanism for early supermassive black hole growth: Setup

-\textit{\textbf{Framework.}} We analyze the accretion of massive scalar fields into black holes within the framework of general relativity within the Einstein's equations $R_{\alpha\beta}-\frac{1}{2}Rg_{\alpha\beta} = 8\pi T_{\alpha\beta}$, where $R_{\alpha\beta}$ and $R$ are the Ricci tensor and Ricci scalar associated to the metric $g_{\alpha\beta}$.
+We analyze the accretion of massive scalar fields into black holes within the framework of general relativity within Einstein's equations $R_{\alpha\beta}-\frac{1}{2}Rg_{\alpha\beta} = 8\pi T_{\alpha\beta}$, where $R_{\alpha\beta}$ and $R$ are the Ricci tensor and Ricci scalar associated to the metric $g_{\alpha\beta}$.
 To isolate the essential features of the accretion process, we work in the test-field limit, neglecting the backreaction of the scalar field on the spacetime geometry.
 The background is assumed to be spherically symmetric, with the line element taken as $ds^2 = -f(r)dt^2+\frac{1}{f(r)}dr^2 + r^2 \left(d\theta^2+\sin^2\theta d\varphi^2\right),$ where $f(r) = 1-\frac{r_{H}}{r}$ with $r_{H}=2M_{\rm BH}$.
 Conservation of the stress energy tensor implies that the scalar field obeys the Klein Gordon equation $\nabla_\alpha\nabla^\alpha \Psi=\mu^2\Psi$.
 We focus on quasi-stationary states, for which the scalar field has the form $\Psi=e^{-i\sigma t}\psi(r)$.
 Furthermore, we are interested in solutions of the Klein–Gordon equation, subject to ingoing boundary conditions at the horizon and outgoing behavior at spatial infinity.
-The spectral properties of this system have been extensively studied \cite{Damour:1976kh,Zouros:1979iw,Detweiler:1980uk,Furuhashi:2004jk}.
-In the regime $\mu M_{BH}<<1$, the quasi–bound state spectrum of the massive scalar field closely resembles that of the hydrogen atom with a complex frequency $\sigma$ whose real ($\omega$) and imaginary ($\Gamma$) parts are given, for a spherically symmetric distribution, as:
+The spectral properties of this system have been extensively studied~\cite{Damour:1976kh,Zouros:1979iw,Detweiler:1980uk,Furuhashi:2004jk}, and the behavior of scalar fields in the non-rotating case has been analyzed in detail~\cite{barranco2011black,barranco2012schwarzschild,barranco2014schwarzschild,Barranco:2013rua}.
+In the regime $\mu M_{\rm BH}\ll1$, it has been shown that the dynamical accretion of generic scalar field configurations onto a Schwarzschild black hole is well described by the quasi--bound state spectrum of a massive scalar field~\cite{barranco2012schwarzschild,Baumann:2019eav}, concluding that such spectrum closely resembles that of the hydrogen atom, with a complex frequency $\sigma=\omega+i\gamma$, whose real ($\omega$) and imaginary ($\gamma$) parts are given, for a spherically symmetric distribution, by

+where the imaginary part $\gamma$ encodes the absorption of scalar field at the black hole horizon.
+Although these expressions are derived in the test-field approximation, we use them to model a slow, gradual mass transfer from the scalar cloud to the black hole, in which the accreted mass induces a small incremental change in $M_{\rm BH}$ and a corresponding depletion of the cloud, in a cyclic process.
+This approximation is supported by fully relativistic numerical simulations~\cite{cardoso2022parasitic}.
+As shown in Refs.~\cite{detweiler1980klein,Baumann:2019eav}, the dominant contribution arises from the ground state ($n=0$ in our case), while higher-$n$ states are subdominant.